Tips for Sample Taxonomy

 Environmental Organism-Level Taxonomy

-If you are submitting sequences or assemblies that have been identified taxonomically from homology alone, with no culturing or isolation of the organism beforehand, then we also consider these as environmental samples.
-These samples should be registered with uncultured taxonomy to make it clear they were derived from an environmental source.
+If you are submitting assembled/annotated sequences which are identified taxonomically from homology alone with no prior culturing or isolation of the organism, this is considered an environmental sample.
+As an example, these may have been produced by 16S amplification of a metagenomic sample.
+These samples should be registered with a suitable taxonomy to make it clear they were derived from an environmental source.
+A typical use-case of this would be the submission of a single fully assembled genome from a mixed DNA sample (i.e., from a metagenomic source).

-e.g. uncultured Bacillus sp.
+Bacillus sp.

-For Fungi, the ‘sp.’ is dropped:
+For fungi, the ‘sp.’ is dropped:

 uncultured <Rank>

-e.g., uncultured Glomus
+uncultured Glomus